axb052a/p5-flatify/README.md

 - **View All Music:** Users can view a list of all available music with details.

-- **View Single Music:** Users can click on a specific music item to view detailed information.

 - **Add Music:** Users can add new music entries to the database.

 - **Edit Music:** Users can edit existing music entries, updating details such as title, artist, and image.